dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Versioning/README.md

 FormatName      | string      | The name of the format string you want to use.
 Options are "dev", "final-prerelease" and "stable".
 IncludeSha      | boolean     | Whether or not the repo SHA should be included in the version string.
 Default to false.
 IncludeDate     | boolean     | Whether or not the build date should be included in the version string.
 Default to false.
+SemVerOne       | boolean     | Whether to go back to Semantic Versioning 1.0.
+Default to false.
+Padding         | integer     | Minimum size of the date field in the versioning string.
+The field will be padded with leading zeros.
 VersionString   | string      | **Output** Version string produced.
 VersionSeedDate         | string | Still work in progres.
 OfficialBuildId         | string | Still work in progres.